The Bar Room Bet

-Before long, people were training dozens of hours every week for a “sport” without any public competitions, prize money, or the chance for gain any notoriety for being great at it.
-Triathletes were that weird breed, people who loved to exercise like mad just for the heck of it.
+Before long, people were training dozens of hours every week for a “sport” without any public competitions, prize money, or the chance to gain any notoriety for being great at it.
+Triathletes were that weird breed, people who loved to exercise just for the heck of it.

-Then came the Ironman competition, cross-training shoes, their own magazine, and “The Ironman” watch from Timex.
+Then came the Ironman competition, cross-training shoes, their magazine, and “The Ironman” watch from Timex.
 Triathlon became an Olympic sport.
 For a couple of minutes, triathlon became the cool thing for baby-boomer weekend warriors to start taking an interest in.
-Yuppies could go out and buy a bunch of stuff (something they love to do) and show up the next weekend geared-up as a triathlete!
+Yuppies could go out and buy a bunch of stuff (something they love to do) and show up the following weekend, geared up as a triathlete!

-As a result of wanting more people to take part, “amateur length” triathlons were introduced.
+As a result of wanting more people to participate, “amateur length” triathlons were introduced.
 These mini-triathlons were a far cry from the original barroom bet distances.
-These abridged versions sort of defeated the point of the first barroom bet – an incredible fitness challenge only for the super elite athlete.
+These abridged versions defeated the point of the first barroom bet – an incredible fitness challenge only for the super elite athlete.
 This new triathlon 2.0 was hardly challenging.
 The floodgates opened for the oxymoronic “out-of-shape triathlete.”

 Enter The Jackass That Says, Tri-ath-a-lon